What is Scoop?

 Scoop data applications that are created from scratch follow a basic flow:

-- Identify a data source - either an object from one of our api-connected applications, or a report in any source application that has the data one wants to analyze (reports can literally come from any application as Scoop reads the output content like a human would)
+- Identify a data source - either an object from one of our api-connected applications, or a report in any source application that has the data one wants to analyze (reports can literally come from any application as Scoop reads the output content like a human would), and set it up for automatic ingestion

 - If necessary, augment the dataset from that report with new columns and calculations using spreadsheet logic